TommasoRonconi/metodi_computazionali/hands-on/exercise4_classes/readme.md

 > **NOTE THAT** we did not see any external library in this course but the python standard library is enough to accomplish this assignment, therefore external libraries are forbidden!
 > you can use whatever python standard library you want though (some allowed imports are, e.g., ``math``, ``itertools``, ``importlib``, ``sys``, imports NOT allowed are, e.g., ``numpy`` and ``scipy``).
 > I do not like to be mean (ok, I like to be mean, but this is not the case), the reason is simple: sometimes in programming it is better to minimise the number of external dependencies.
-Less external dependencies mean more cross-platform compatibility.
+Less external dependencies means more cross-platform compatibility.
 Furthermore, everything that is standard python is compatible to be used with other libraries, and the more pythonic you are, the more functionalities you unlock.

 ## Deliverable